RubenCarrionCastro/Physics-Notes/README.md

 All notes and solutions are written entirely by me.
 Problem statements are paraphrased to avoid copyrighted material.

+These notes focus on developing conceptual understanding and mathematical derivations in theoretical physics, with emphasis on problem-solving and analytical reasoning.

 ---

 ## Note on language